synnaxlabs/synnax/docs/tech/rfc/0011-230401-alamos-instrumentation.md

 ## 6.0 - Analytics

 As I started working on this RFC, I began to think about the relationship between software observability and analytics, such as tracking the number of active users and what features are the most popular.
 This is obviously relevant for improving the product, and defining the actual requirements for what we'd like to collect is the subject of a different document.

 The (slightly) more relevant question for this RFC is whether analytics should (eventually) be included in the scope of Alamos.
 Observability and analytics instrumentation share enough similarities that it's worth seriously considering integrating them as part of the alamos interface.

 This is a topic that has few implications on the design of the system, and should be addressed in a future RFC.

-## 6.1 - Log and Trace Grouping/Channels